-Sometimes admitted students wait until the second semester of their freshmen year to try and audition; we would strongly recommend against this as a viable strategy.
-There are rarely places available in the middle of the season and orchestra members accepted in the Fall play for the season (Fall and Spring).
-It is an extremely positive reflection on the program that most students participate for all four years of their undergraduate career.
-Therefore, waiting until your sophomore year to audition is also highly inadvisable.
-You would be competing against all of the returning members as well as the incoming class of freshmen, in addition to not having played for a year.
+Sometimes students wait until the second semester of their freshmen year to try and audition; we would strongly recommend against this as a viable strategy.
+There are rarely spots available in the middle of the season and EUSO members accepted in the Fall play for the entire season (Fall and Spring).